Luke Raley Player Props: Rays vs. White Sox

 Luke Raley At The Plate

-- Raley is hitting .178 with two doubles, three home runs and four walks.
+- Raley is batting .176 with two doubles, four home runs and four walks.

-- Raley has had a base hit in seven of 16 games this year, and multiple hits once.
+- Raley has had a base hit in eight of 18 games this season, and multiple hits once.

-- He has homered in two of 16 games played this season, and in 5.8% of his plate appearances.
+- In 16.7% of his games this season, he has hit a home run, and 6.9% of his trips to the plate.

-- In four games this year (25.0%), Raley has picked up an RBI, including two games with multiple runs batted in.
+- Raley has driven home a run in five games this season (27.8%), including more than one RBI in 16.7% of his games and producing three or more of his team's runs on one occasion..

-- He has scored at least once three times this season (18.8%), including one multi-run game.
+- He has scored at least once four times this year (22.2%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.